 Any tropical forests usually hold more species than any other terrestrial biome.
 Two-thirds of flowering plant species grow in the tropics.
 (4) A square kilometer of tropical forest may be home to more than 1,000 tree species (7).
 They also harbor many rare and specialized plant and animal species.

 But tropical forests are shrinking fast.
-Of all forest biomes, tropical forests exhibit the greatest forest losses.
-And in the tropics, forest losses easily outstrip forest gains (forest natural regrowth and reforestation by mostly plantation forests) - turning tropical forests into net carbon emitters and reducing the coverage of tropical natural forest.
+Of all forest biomes, tropical forests exhibit the most significant forest losses.
+And in the tropics, forest losses easily outstrip forest gains (forest natural regrowth and reforestation by mostly plantation forests) - turning tropical forests into net carbon emitters and reducing the coverage of tropical natural forests.

 Photo courtesy Lauriane Cayet-Boisrobert

-According to the World Resources Institute, the Earth's forest area is today 70 percent of what it used to be before human's presence.
-Only 15 percent is remaining as intact - within which only 20 percent of tropical forests.
-(6) If we don't replant what's cut down, we will keep encroaching them and losing them.
+According to the World Resources Institute, today, the Earth's forest area is 70% of what it used to be before human presence.
+Of that, only 15% remains intact - and only 20% within that is tropical forests.
+(6) If we don't replant what's cut down, we will keep encroaching on and losing them.

 Sadly, local population decline and species extinction are most extreme in the tropics (7), due to the loss of vibrant tracks of ecosystems which are home to half of the Earth's species.
 The fragmentation of tropical forests is responsible for the extinction of 100-200 species a day on average.
 (8)